A Structured Pathway to Mastering Exploits, Reverse Engineering, and Advanced Malware Tactics

 Topics: Anti-forensics, timestomping, evading EDRs, malware development OPSEC.

-Expected Outcome: By the end of this phase, learners will have advanced knowledge in kernel exploitation, stealth malware, and techniques used by sophisticated threat actors.
+By the end of this phase, learners will have advanced knowledge in kernel exploitation, stealth malware, and techniques used by sophisticated threat actors.